hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 We will be doing the latter, but either way will use the `--dependency` option.
 This option has several arguments that it can accept, but the most useful one for the overwhleming number of circumstances is `afterok`.
 Using `afterok` means that after the following job ends without an error, then it will remove the hold on the dependent job.
 After the `afterok` part you can separate one or more jobs with colons to signify which jobs are dependent.

-Let's go to out `scratch` space to test this out:
+Let's go to our `scratch` space to test this out:

 ```bash
 cd_scratch